Why Joy at Work?

 Is it worth creating a joyful workforce?
 Take a look at this video to see why we think it is, and see the roles that are accountable for creating joy in the workplace.

-Experience tells us that it's not what is changing that is most upsetting to people; it's how change is handled.
+Experience tells us that it's not what is changing that's most upsetting to people; it's how change is handled.

-Even the most difficult change can be done in a way that is respectful of everyone involved, including those directly impacted, the decision-makers, the company, and their customers.
-With this idea in mind, we can see the potential for reframing change toward an upward spiral for the organization and the people involved in the change.
+Even the most difficult change can be done in a way that is respectful of everyone involved, including those directly impacted, decision-makers, the company, and their customers.
+With this idea in mind, we can see the potential for reframing change toward an upward spiral for the organization and the people involved.

-This Change & Joy Model illustrates the simple idea that how change is introduced and handled will impact the organization’s Joy at Work, which from our research, we see as the dimensions on the right.
+Our Change & Joy Model (see above) illustrates this simple idea that how change is introduced and handled will impact the organization’s Joy at Work, which from our research, we see as the dimensions on the right.
 At the same time, the amount of Joy at Work already present in the organization will impact how well the change will go and whether the value of making the change is ultimately achieved.

 Guide to Joy at Work ebook